 - His 12 starts in ’10 were the most in the regular season by a Packers rookie tackle since Tauscher’s 14 in 2000.

 - Named to the All-Rookie team by Pro Football Weekly/PFWA in 2010.

-- Capped his impressive rookie season by becoming the youngest player, according to STATS LLC, to ever start in the Super Bowl (21 years, 322 days) to that point and turned in a commendable performance against Pittsburgh pass rusher LaMarr Woodley.
+- Capped his impressive rookie season by becoming the youngest player at the time, according to STATS LLC, to ever start in the Super Bowl (21 years, 322 days), and turned in a commendable performance against Pittsburgh pass rusher LaMarr Woodley.